Bryceclark56/discord.py-tutorial/README.md

     * If you lost this tab, you can also use the *File* context menu in the top-left to perform this action.

-2. Navigate to where the cloned Git repository is located.
+2. Navigate to where the cloned Git repository's folder is located.

 3. Click on the folder and hit okay.